 The timing of eruption of the primary teeth (6 months onward) coincides with the age when infants start to explore their environment.
 In this phase, the introduction of hands and objects into the mouth is normal.
 This has the potential to introduce microorganisms that may cause illness.

 The signs and symptoms of common childhood illnesses can be similar to those of the teething problems.
-The child can get irritable and refuse to eat, or have difficulty sleeping.
-Some common signs of illness:
+Your little one can get irritable and refuse to eat, or have difficulty sleeping.

 - The child has a runny nose or sounds congested